 The NSAF Medical Director, Dr. Robert Jones has assembled an impressive group of world-class, multidisciplinary health practitioners who volunteer their services at our Indoor and Outdoor Nationals and the Great American XC Festival.
-Meet key members of our MedTeam: Dr. Robert Jones, Dr. Amadeus Mason, Claudia Chapel, Dr. Jeanette Anderson, Dr. Margaret Ottley and Stephen Segatore.
+Meet key members of our MedTeam: Dr. Robert Jones, Dr. Amadeus Mason, Claudia Chapel, Dr. Jeanette Anderson and Dr. Margaret Ottley.

 Dr. Jones is the owner and President of Impact Orthopaedics, P.A.
 He specializes in orthopaedic and sports medicine, arthroscopy, and joint reconstruction.
 Dr. Jones has been a member of the National Scholastic Sports Foundation's Board of Directors member of since 1998 and has served as its Medical Director since his appointment.
 During his tenure as NSAF Medical Director Dr. Jones has assembled a world-class, multidisciplinary NSSF medical team comprised of MD's, sports psychologists, nurses, massage and muscular therapists, chiropractors and athletic trainers who attend all NSSF events and provide treatment and consultations to athletes and coaches at no charge.